The Complexity of HyperQPTL: HyperQPTL

 \subsection{HyperQPTL Satisfiability}

 In this subsection, we study the $\hyqptl$ satisfiability problem, which asks whether, for a given $\hyqptl$ sentence~$\phi$, there is a nonempty~$T$ such that $T \models \phi$.
-We show that it is $\Sigma^2_1$-complete: intuitively, quantification over propositions~$\propvar$ (which, on the semantical level, corresponds to quantification of traces over $\pow{\set{\propvar}}$) is equivalent to quantification over subsets of $\nats$: a trace~$t \in (\pow{\set{\propvar}})^\omega$ is encoded by the set~$\set{n \in\nats\mid \propvar \in t(n)}$ and vice versa.
+We show that it is $\Sigma^2_1$-complete: intuitively, quantification over traces is equivalent to quantification over subsets of $\nats$: a trace~$t$ encodes the set~$\set{n \in\nats\mid \prop \in t(n)}$ and vice versa, where $\prop$ is some designated proposition.
 Furthermore, existential quantification over sets of sets of natural numbers is equivalent to the selection of a set of traces at the meta-level of the satisfiability problem.

-For the lower bound, we need to be able to enforce that the model of a $\hyqptl$ sentence contains enough traces to encode all subsets of $\nats$.
+For this to be correct, we need to enforce that the model of a $\hyqptl$ sentence contains enough traces to encode all subsets of $\nats$.
 As usual, we use $\contcard$ to denote the cardinality of the continuum, or equivalently, the cardinality of $(\pow{\ap})^\omega$ for each finite $\ap$ and the cardinality of $\pow{\nats}$.
 As models of $\hyqptl$ sentences are sets of traces, $\contcard$ is a trivial upper bound on the size of models.
 It is straightforward to show that this upper bound is tight, which also implies that there are sentences whose models allow us to encode all subsets of $\nats$.

 \begin{theorem} There is a satisfiable $\hyqptl$ sentence that has only models of cardinality~$\contcard$. \end{theorem}

 \begin{proof} Fix $\ap = \set{\inprop,\propvar}$ and let $\theta_\all= \forall \propvar.\ \exists \pi.\ \G(\propvar\leftrightarrow \inprop_\pi)$, which requires that the $\set{\inprop}$-projection of any model of $\phi_\all$ is equal to $(\pow{\set{\inprop}})^\omega$.
 As $(\pow{\set{\inprop}})^\omega$ has cardinality~$\contcard$, every model of $\theta_\all$ has cardinality~$\contcard$. \end{proof}